wei-efrei-2k17/wei-efrei-2k17.github.io/web-app.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## Results

+There is a `window.blockApp` variable located in the `main.js`.
+If this variable is set to true the app will block registrations and change the hub page with the result page.

+The result page is located in `client/src/components/results`.

 ## Landing page

 The landing page is composed with the login page, the registration page.